New estancia in the heart of the Salta wine region

 At the time, Jan was living in the Hacienda while he renovated his finca across the river, which he’d bought in 2003.

-He was also producing a vast amount of quinoa, the Peruvian superfood once a staple of the Inca diet, but was hit hard by the price crash of 2016.
+He was also producing a vast amount of quinoa, the Peruvian superfood once a staple of the Inca diet, but which was hit hard by the price crash of 2016.

 So he has now decided to diversify into tourism, and is opening the doors of his magnificent estancia, Banda Grande lodge.